@WymondhamCol - 18th March 2025

 Welcome

 It is my pleasure to welcome you to Wymondham College, a wonderful place to live and learn.
-Graded ‘Outstanding’ by Ofsted, we are the largest co-educational state boarding and day school in the UK and welcome students from ages 11 to 18.
+Graded ‘Outstanding’ for both Education and Boarding by Ofsted, we are the largest co-educational state boarding and day school in the UK and welcome students from ages 11 to 18.
 We share our beautiful 83-acre site in rural Norfolk with Wymondham College Prep school which also has boarding provision for children from age 9.

 Our students are the life and soul of our community and our dedicated staff are the fabric, together we strive for the very best for all.
 Our academic outcomes are amongst the very highest nationally complemented by a wide ranging enrichment programme.